-The other part of the Roku Streaming Stick’s inheritance is its price: a mere $69/£79.
+The other point worth noting on the Roku Streaming Stick+ is its price: a mere $69/£79.
 It’s a price that makes the old Roku Premiere+ obsolete and places the 4K streaming stick in ‘impulse buy’ territory.

 Ultimately though, while size, performance and price elevate the Roku Streaming Stick+ to unprecedented levels, a few niggling issues like slow pop-in time and lack of Dolby support prevent it from winning top accolades.